SyncfusionExamples/syncfusion-winui-colorpalette-examples/README.md

 ## WinUI ColorPalette and DroDownColorPalette control samples
-This repository contains the samples that demonstrate the functionalities of WinUI ColorPalette and DroDownColorPalette control.
+This repository contains the samples that demonstrate the functionalities of WinUI ColorPalette and DropDownColorPalette control.

 <table>
  <tr>